 Define the correct plate orientation to ensure that plates lifted from MTP stacks via iSWAP can be identified on deck.

-Affix plate barcodes correctly (see Technical Specifications).
+Affix plate barcodes correctly (see Technical Specifications in the Microlab STAR Line Operator's Manual).

 15.1.6 Pick-up by iSWAP